Selective Reenlistment Bonus (SRB)

-As DoD literature reminds service members, “Reenlistment bonus amounts will vary depending on the member’s prior years of service.”
-Bonuses may be paid either in a lump sum or in yearly installment payments, however, the DoD regulations specifically discussing SRBs state, “Selective reenlistment bonus (SRB) payments are paid by installments.
+As DoD literature advises service members, “Reenlistment bonus amounts will vary depending on the member’s prior years of service.”
+Bonuses may be paid either in a lump sum or in annual installment payments, but the DoD regulations specifically discussing SRBs state, “Selective reenlistment bonus (SRB) payments are paid by installments.

-Those who registered for SRB but did not receive this payment within the 30-day window should contact their finance office to look into the hold-up.
+Those who signed up for SRB but did not get this payment within the 30-day window should contact their finance office to investigate the hold-up.

-- Falls into a “zone” of conditions for reenlistment (see below)
+- Fall under a “zone” of conditions for reenlistment (see below).

-- The servicemember reenlists within 3 months of the date of discharge or release from voluntary active duty-” lesser periods” of eligibility might apply depending on circumstances
+- The servicemember reenlists within 3 months of the date of discharge or release from voluntary active duty-” lesser periods” of eligibility may apply depending on circumstances.

 The SRB “zones” are defined in DFAS literature as follows: